Employee Terminal Server

 - the Programs tab allows the server to run the specified program only

-- the Experience tab allows you to optimize the size of the transmitted data according to network connection speeds
+- the Experience tab allows you to optimize the amount of data transferred according to network connection speeds

 Linux / Unix